gardenlinux/gardenlinux/tests/README.md

     # Default: 2223
     port: 2222

+    # list of features that is used to determine the tests will to run
+    features:
+      - "base"

     # SSH configuration (required)
     ssh:
         # Defines path where to look for a given key